-Magdalena Albar Díaz, while a legal intern at the Center for International Environmental Law (CIEL), conducted background research and drafted initial text for the study.
-Carla García Zendejas, People, Land and Resources Program Director at CIEL, reviewed the study in the final stages.
+This paper is based on a longer unpublished study, for which Magdalena Albar Díaz, while a legal intern at the Center for International Environmental Law (CIEL), conducted background research and drafted initial text.
+Carla García Zendejas, People, Land and Resources Program Director at CIEL, contributed to and reviewed the study.